Xilinx-CNS/kubernetes-onload/README.md

 $ oc apply [--dry-run=client] -k onload/dev
 ```

+The "onload/imagestream/imagestream.yaml" manifest will create the new `onload-clusterlocal` namespace for ImageStream(s), referring to the Onload resources built locally in the cluster.

-The `onload-runtime` name of namespace and project is configurable.
+Another `onload-runtime` namespace is configurable.
 The users who change it, also need to patch the `namespace` field in the corresponding "kustomization.yaml" file, e.g. "onload/dev/kustomization.yaml" in the above case.

 ### Disable chronyd